 The value of a commodity, such as a stock, must be explicitly set.
-The stock accounts track the quantity of stocks you own, but the value of the stock is stored in the Price Editor.
-The values set in the Price Editor can be updated manually or automatically.
+The stock accounts track the quantity of stocks you own, but the value of the stock is stored in the Price Database.
+The values set in the Price Database can be updated manually or automatically.

-To use the Price Editor to track a stock value, you must initially insert the stock.
-To do so, open the Price Editor ( → ) and click on button.
+To use the Price Database to track a stock value, you must initially insert the stock.
+To do so, open the Price Database ( → ) and click on button.
 The first time a Commodity/Stock is entered this window will be blank except for the control buttons on the bottom.
-Select the appropriate Commodity you want to insert into the Price Editor.
+Select the appropriate Commodity you want to insert into the Price Database.
 At this point, you can input the price of the commodity manually.
 There are 6 fields in the New Commodity window:

 The currency in which the Price is expressed.

-price), Net Asset Value (mutual fund price per
+Asset Value (mutual fund price per share, NAV for

 The price of one unit of this commodity.